ankit-health-tech/IDD-Fa19-Lab6/README.md

 From a technical standpoint, beyond content creation, the chat-bot utilises similar if-else conditional and input based features.

+Link to the code for the chatbot is here(https://github.com/ankit-health-tech/IDD-Fa19-Lab6/blob/master/chatbot.js)

 ## Record someone trying out your ChatBot